 Wallets & ScriptPubKeys

-ScriptPubKeys, script types, and the two ways to populate a pubkeys_set
+ScriptPubKeys, script types, and the three ways to populate a pubkeys_set

 blockd tracks Bitcoin ownership at the level of ScriptPubKeys — the locking scripts that control outputs.
 “Wallet” is a convenient shorthand for a collection of those scripts along with their transaction history, and blockd uses it throughout, but the model underneath is always ScriptPubKeys.